UNITED STATES

 On March 11, 2024, the Company completed the 2024 Rights Offering for gross proceeds of approximately $

-The net proceeds from the 2024 Rights Offering will be utilized to progress the Company’s business strategy to support the advancement of the Bear Lodge REE Project, which includes funding the operation of the Demonstration Plant for a period of time that is expected to be sufficient to support a commercialization decision, as well as for other general corporate purposes.
+The net proceeds from the 2024 Rights Offering are expected to support the operations of the Demonstration Plant for a sufficient amount of time to gather the information necessary for a commercialization decision as well as support the Company’s other general corporate purposes.

 8. COMMITMENTS AND CONTINGENCIES